tomprogrammer/rust-ascii/README.md

 # Requirements

 The minimum supported Rust version is 1.9.0.
-Enabling the quickcheck integration requires Rust 1.12.0.
+Enabling the quickcheck feature requires Rust 1.12.0.
+Enabling the serde feature requires Rust 1.13.0.

 # History